wodby/docs/2.0/docs/integrations/index.md

 # Integrations

-Wodby provides a set of integrations with third-party services.
-Integrations are used to connect your Wodby account with your accounts on third-party services.
-For example, you can connect your AWS account to Wodby to be able to create a new Kubernetes cluster under your AWS account.
+Wodby provides native integration with third-party services through _providers_. _Integration_ represents a single connection between your Wodby account with your third-party service account.
+For example, you create a new integration of the AWS provider to connect your AWS account to Wodby to e.g. create a new EKS cluster.

-Additionally, we provide simple [variable](variable.md) integrations, you can create any number of custom variable providers to then creation integrations.
+## Provider

+Apart from [variable](variable.md) type providers, all providers offered and maintained by Wodby.
+If you think there's a good provider that we should add to Wodby, please let us know.

+## Types

+Every provider can have multiple integration types it offers.
+When you create a new integration you can select which type you want to create.
+Supported integration types listed below:

-## Kubernetes
+### Kubernetes

 - [Google Cloud Platform GKE](gcp.md#gke)
 - [Amazon Web Services EKS](aws.md#eks)